Funiey/myportfolio/README.md

 # Getting Started

-* Clone the repository to your local machine using git clone https://github.com/your-username/finance-calculator.git
+* Clone the repository to your local machine using git clone https://github.com/Funiey/myportfolio
 * Open the project in your preferred code editor or IDE
-* Run the portfolio by executing node index.
+* Run my portfolio by executing node index.

 # License